Uniminutoarduino/RaspyControlLab/README.md

 framebuffer_height=720
 ```

 Just press ctrl+o to save the file.
-Next, prss ctrl+x to get out of this file.
-Next type in the console:
+Next, press ctrl+x to get out of this file.
+Next, type in the console:

 ```
 sudo reboot